threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_prismatic_target`**

-Set the target angle of a prismatic robot joint.
+Set the target position of a prismatic robot joint.
 Per frame, the joint will move towards the target until it is either no longer possible to do so (i.e. due to physics) or because it has reached the target position.

 ```python